 - 1. The person responsible for authorising staff to use restrictive physical intervention as part of a structured and planned intervention within this setting is Mrs M Higgins. - 2.
 The person responsible for ensuring that all planned use of restrictive physical intervention is risk assessed is Mrs M Higgins. - 3.
-Copies of all child's risk assessments are held (soft copies in Staff Share/SEN) and are reviewed after every use of force and termly. - 4.
-The people who are authorised to use reasonable force in planned restrictive physical interventions have received appropriate training and a case by case basis and are named in the child's Risk Reduction Plan.
-No other person should engage in a planned intervention. - (Ensure details are reviewed / updated regularly) - 5.
+Copies of all child's risk assessments are held (soft copies in Staff Share/SEN) and are reviewed after every use of force and termly. - The people who are authorised to use reasonable force in planned restrictive physical interventions are listed here.
+No other person should engage in a planned intervention.
+No staff are training at present (Ensure details are reviewed / updated regularly) - 5.
 Training records are held in the office and on individual HR files. - 6.
 Those not involved in risk assessment but whose roles include the supervision of children and young people may use reasonable force in an emergency unplanned intervention where it is necessary to prevent a serious injury from occurring. - 7.
 Every use of restrictive physical intervention is to be reported the same day to the head of the setting or the deputy if the head is off site.
 The head or deputy will ensure that a parent of the child who has had force used against them is notified that day, ideally in person or telephone. - 8.
 In addition, the details of each use of physical intervention must be recorded on the Intervention Incident Record Form that is held in the Headteacher's office.
-3The person leading the planned or unplanned intervention must complete this form.
+The person leading the planned or unplanned intervention must complete this form.
 The head / manager will review every use of physical intervention.

-3 This form can also be found in Appendix G of the document: Cambridgeshire policy and guidance on the Effective Management of Behaviour.
+This form can also be found in Appendix G of the document: Cambridgeshire policy and guidance on the Effective Management of Behaviour.
 Including Restorative Approaches and Appropriate use of Physical Intervention.